 Visual KPI security is as secure as your organization’s security.
 We don’t require you to implement our security system, but rather, we inherit your security system.

+Security in Visual KPI is multi-level.
 To understand the security measures we implement with Visual KPI, it’s helpful to understand these IT security mechanisms:

 Who Sees What?

 Rights assignment can be managed at a globally or locally.
 In other words, a security group can have access to everything, or have access to only certain portions of the Visual KPI site.